TuringLang/Turing.jl/docs/src/get-started.md

 ---
+title: Getting Started
+permalink: /docs/get-started/
 ---
-# Getting Started

 ## Installation

-To use Turing, you need install Julia first and then install Turing.
+To use Turing, you need to install Julia first and then install Turing.

 ### Install Julia

-You will need to install Julia 1.0, which you can get from [the official Julia website](http://julialang.org/downloads/).
+You will need to install Julia 1.0 or greater, which you can get from [the official Julia website](http://julialang.org/downloads/).

 ### Install Turing.jl